MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multiset-class.md

 ### <a name="parameters"></a>Parametreler

 *nbucket*\
-Demet numarası.
+Kova numarası.

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevleri, *nbucket*demet sayısı boyutunu döndürür.
+Üye işlevler kova numarası *nbucket*boyutunu döndürür.

 ### <a name="example"></a>Örnek